premkiran7/companies-that-hire-without-resumes/MacAppStudio/MacAppStudio.md

 ## About

-MacAppStudio is an award-winning Multi-Million Dollar App Development Company, founded by Suresh and George, awarded the World's Most Valuable Developers award by Intel.
+MacAppStudio is an award-winning Multi-Million Dollar App Development Company, founded by Suresh and George, awarded the World's Most Valuable Developers by Intel.
 They are a specialized app development company with expertise in end-to-end design, development, deployment, and maintenance of web, mobile, and desktop applications.
-They have worked with small startups who are just bootstrapping to Fortune 10 companies with revenues of over US$ 55 billion.
+They have worked with small startups who are just bootstrapping to Fortune 10 companies with revenues of over $55 billion.

 ## Hiring Process